 With more knowledge comes more gratitude, increasing responsibility and a widening duty to do no harm.
 To thank life for every day we're given in being useful to another.
 And not for example, in my agenda, to offer our clients individual therapy without also including and being seen to include their significant others and their bodies - and ours as well.
 I don't mean bring everyone into therapy including our partners and our children as well as theirs, but they are all affected by and affect our work behind the closed door of a therapy session.
 We have a duty to extend our care to those directly outside the room, the ones who greet our clients when they come home.
 Everything we have learnt in human ecology and quantum mechanics says that we and everything with the planet are interconnected and indivisible, as hard as we might try to act other wise.
 'Every outward thing we do is inner work.'

 By the time you've reached this item 13, the Judas number that is rarely listed on the lifts of multi story buildings, you're probably asking 'so what is good therapy and how do I find it?'
-Isn't that how all entertaining lectures end their talk - they propose a question dispose of it and then, despite all they have said, satisfy the audience with a feel good answer to take home, go to bed and rest in the sure knowledge that everything in the world is going according to a plan - even therapy?
+Isn't that how all entertaining lecturers end their talk - they propose a question dispose of it and then, despite all they have said, satisfy the audience with a feel good answer to take home, go to bed and rest in the sure knowledge that everything in the world is going according to a plan - even therapy?
 My Jewish heritage won't allow me to do that.
 Answer a question with a question.
-For more questions, visit my website.

 Copyright Ziji Fox 2005 All Rights Reserved